vedanova/vedanova.github.io/_posts/2013-11-18-project-launch.markdown

 Last wednesday, the project I was working on for the last 6 months finally went live.
 It was not just any other project, but we have launched a so called iPAAS (Integration Platform AS A Service).
 I was the responsible Software / Infrastructure
 Architect and the main developer of the Rails stack.
-At the same I had the opportunity to introduce the agile methodologies I've been using over the last two years, to the company through this project.
+At the same time I had the opportunity to introduce the agile methodologies I've been using over the last two years, to the company through this project.

 Together, in an awesome team of 4 we brought the iPAAS to life.